The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 The correlation analysis also revealed that recall remains the strongest predictor of high scores ($r = 0.75$, $p = 0.025$), reinforcing the importance of retrieving a larger number of correct results, even at the expense of including some incorrect ones.
 Precision showed a moderate but statistically non-significant correlation with scores ($r = 0.49$, $p = 0.42$), so its contribution to overall performance remains unclear.
 As observed in the box plots, recall scores were generally low, while precision scores were more evenly distributed.
 This implies that many systems struggled to retrieve enough relevant images, even if they maintained reasonable accuracy when they did.

-These findings emphasize the need for future lifelog retrieval systems to adapt their strategies based on both the quantity and temporal distribution of reference images, ensuring more robust and effective retrieval outcomes.
+These findings emphasise the need for future lifelog retrieval systems to adapt their strategies based on both the quantity and temporal distribution of reference images, ensuring more robust and effective retrieval outcomes.
+In summary, query difficulty, through both groundtruth size and temporal spread, helps explain the correctness and timing patterns observed earlier.
+We now look at how these factors appear in LSC’24 specifically.